cassiozen/mithryn-ttrpg/setting.md

 It is not spoken of, yet it is everywhere — It shows in the songs hummed on the walk home that no one quite remembers learning.
 In the sudden warmth of the sun breaking through a long grey sky.
 In the feeling that the air itself carries a promise.
 No one names it, but all can feel it.
 Something is awakening.
 And with it, hope.

+## What This Game Is About

+As players in Mithryn, you are stepping into a land full of contradictions.
+The world says it is barren and broken, but everywhere you look there are signs of something deeper: fragments of beauty, echoes of brilliance, and mysteries that don’t fit the stories you’ve been told.

+The central themes you’ll explore are:

+### Lost History

+Much of what you see around you doesn’t add up.
+Your journey is as much about uncovering the forgotten truthas it is about deciding what should come next.

+### Control and Freedom

+This is a land where silence has been enforced for generations, but where people still find ways to resist — through quiet defiance, whispered stories, or simply surviving.
+You’ll face questions about power: who holds it, how it is maintained, and what happens when it begins to slip.

+### Awakening

+There are forces at play that cannot be fully explained with the knowledge you have — a shimmer in the corner of your eye, a warmth in the air that feels like promise.

+As the campaign unfolds, this “awakening” will move from background atmosphere into the heart of your journey.
+Together, you’ll shape how it unravels — and what kind of future it might bring.